Philadelphia, Pennsylvania, United States of America: What to pack, what to wear, and when to go [2023]

 March

-If you vacation in Philadelphia during March, you may find that it is pretty cool and somewhat rainy.
+If you visit Philadelphia during March, you might notice that it is pretty cool and somewhat rainy.
 Temperatures tend to hover around the low 50s F (low 10s C) during the day, while at night they can dip into the 30s F (single digits C).
 Humidity is generally between 50 and 60% during the day.
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain 5-10 days this month.

 What to wear/what to pack: